ndangohmofor/capturing_rainwater/Readme.md

 5. Subtract the height of that index from that minimum
 6. Add the difference to the total amount of water

+While this is a functional solution, it requires nested for loops, which means it has a big O runtime of O(n^2).
+Let’s look at a solution with a more efficient runtime.

+# The Optimized Solution
+The previous solution had a quadratic runtime, but it’s possible to solve this problem in O(n) time by using two pointers.
+The pointers will start at each end of the array and move towards each other.

+The two-pointer approach is a common approach for problems that require working with arrays, as it allows you to go through the array in a single loop and without needing to create copy arrays.

+We’ll start by creating the following variables:
+* ~~total_water = 0
+* left_pointer = 0
+* right_pointer = heights.length - 1
+* left_bound = 0
+* right_bound = 0~~

+**left_pointer** and **right_pointer** will start at the beginning and end of the array, respectively, and move towards each other until they meet.

+## The algorithm:

+`while left_pointer < right_pointer`\
+    `if the height at left_pointer <= the height at right_pointer`\
+         `- update the left_bound to be the greater value between the current left_bound and the height at left_pointer`\
+         `- increment total_water to be the difference between left_bound and the height at left_pointer`\
+         `- move left_pointer forward by one`
+    `else`\
+        `- update the right_bound to be the greater value between the current right_bound and the height at right_pointer`\
+        `- increment total_water to be the difference between right_bound and the height at right_pointer`\
+        `- move right_pointer back by one`\
+`return total_water`